Meet-ups, FIELD TRIPS, photo ops

 _______________________________________________________

-A recent presenter Jeff Sullivan and his business partner, Lori Hibbett, offer workshops through their Great Basin School of Photography.
+A past presenter Jeff Sullivan and his business partner, Lori Hibbett, offer workshops through their Great Basin School of Photography.

 To learn more about scheduled workshops visit https://www.jeffsullivanphotography.com/blog/about-us/